Have you ever wondered how producers create your favorite tracks?

 The Importance of Tweaking Your Layering Technique

-TWEAKING plays an interesting role in the world of mixing.
+TWEAKING plays an interesting role in the world of mixing and sound layering.

 Modifying your sound layering elements with different ideas rather than using the same combination delivers richer texture and more creative freedom to your signature sound.